 - Monday to Fridays: 10:00 am (English), duration 2 hours

 - Saturday: guided tour (Spanish) 10:45am, 11:30am & 12:15am, duration 1.5 hours

 - Sunday (Mar-Dec): guided tour (Spanish) 12:00 – see website for more details

-It was this bodega that set the quality standards in Rioja, offering an incredibly consistent range of red and white wines that are among the best one can find in this venerable region.
+This bodega set the quality standards in Rioja, offering an incredibly consistent range of red and white wines that are among the best one can find in this venerable region.
 The winery was founded in 1890 when five vineyard-owning families formed the company.
 Today it is still under family control, upholding the best Riojan winemaking traditions, including aging the Reserva and Gran Reserva wines for considerable periods of time before release.
-However, La Rioja Alta is no anachronism and has kept up with modern practices while maintaining their absolute dedication to quality.
-Which is probably why their Gran Reserva 904 remains one of Rioja’s greatest traditional wines; a complex, velvety delight that is sheer heaven to taste.
+However, La Rioja Alta is no anachronism and has kept up with modern practices while maintaining their absolute dedication to quality, which is probably why their Gran Reserva 904 remains one of Rioja’s most exceptional traditional wines; a complex, velvety delight that is sheer heaven to taste.

 - Monday to Friday: 09:00h – 14:00h and 15:00h – 18:30h, duration 1.5 hours Spanish/English/Dutch

 - Saturday: see website for details